-If you see signs of an infected cartilage piercing, you should contact your healthcare provider.

-Your provider can assess the severity of the infection.
+If you see signs of an infected cartilage piercing, you should contact a healthcare provider.
+The provider can assess the severity of the infection.

 If you suspect an infection in an earlobe piercing, take special care with hygiene.
-If the infection worsens, contact your healthcare provider.
+If the infection worsens, contact a provider.

-Your healthcare provider may recommend a variety of treatments to help an infected ear piercing heal.
-These may include:
+A healthcare provider can tell you what to do for an infected ear piercing.
+They may recommend a variety of treatments to help heal an infected ear piercing.
+Ear piercing infection treatment may include:

 Taking good care of your piercings is key to preventing infection.
 You should:

 With good care, most infections clear up within a few days.
-If your infected ear piercing is not improving, you should see your healthcare provider.
+If your infected ear piercing isn’t improving, you should see a healthcare provider.

 You may want to ask your healthcare provider: